Financial-Times/origami/README.md

 Data-attributes have the same name as in the JSON format, but with dashes.
 So for *src* it will be `data-o-overlay-src` and for the *heading.title* it will be `data-o-overlay-heading-title`.

+_o-overlays will throw an error if the options aren't set correctly._

 ## Styling
 To use the styling provided by the module, you can either extend the sass placeholder classes, or set silent mode to false: